gladys-pascual/bg-scores/README.md

   - Write a function that will handle 500 error
   - Render html template
   - Along with this, write a handler for 404 too

+- Even if the user is logged out, if the user has a url of edit_game, for example http://0.0.0.0:5000/edit_game/60bfd8c0e67d2a5f4ac05115 - user is able to access the edit game and ultimately be able to edit the game without being logged in.
+Anyone who has the link can then edit the game and ruin the database.
+As a precaution:
+  - Only show pages if user is logged in
+  - This code was added as an additional defence on each page()
+    ```python
+    # Check if there is a user data saved in the cookie session storage
+    # If not, redirect to login page
+    if not session.get("user"):
+        return redirect(url_for("login"))
+    ```

 ### Manual testing were also performed to ensure that the application works as intended.
 During this, the following errors were found and were rectified:

 1. xxx